mrchocha/scrapmeds/README.md

 # SCRAPMEDS

-* Python script for scraping the data from netmeds.com
+* Python script for scraping the data from netmeds.com (base url https://www.netmeds.com/)
 * Functionality of category wise scraping is added.
 * Multiple pages can be fetched as well.
 * scraped data can be stored in .csv file